-Second year in college, second half of the first semester.
+Second-year in college, the second half of the first semester.
 Anything better than this?
 It’s about to unfold.

 Since I bought that red hoodie jacket, I feel like wearing it anytime I want.
 It’s like an extension of my school uniform, and an extension of my outfit of choice.
 It was perfect, I tend to look a bit smarter at times.